OSEP Centers and Grants

 OSEP Technical Assistance Network

 OSEP has technical assistance (TA) centers, which are funded under the following IDEA programs: Personnel Development; Technical Assistance and Dissemination (TA&D); Educational Technology, Media, and Materials; Parent Training and Information; and the TA on State Data Collection.
-The online infographic provides the names of each of the centers, links to their websites, and their focus areas.
+The infographic provides the names of each of the centers, links to their websites, and their focus areas.
 It can be used as an interactive PDF within the website or it can be printed on legal-sized paper.

 Other Federal Education Centers